St. Kieran's Church

 St. Kieran's Church is a medieval church and National Monument located in Errill, County Laois, Ireland.

 Location

-St. Kieran's Church is located to the south of Errill village, about 5 km (3½ miles) to the west of Rathdowney, on the south bank of the Errill River (a tributary of the River Erkina, which itself feeds into the Nore).
+St Kieran's Church is located to the south of Errill village, about 5 km (3½ miles) to the west of Rathdowney, on the south bank of the Errill River (a tributary of the River Erkina, which itself feeds into the Nore).

 History

-The site at Errill dates back to the early Christian period where a monastery was founded by Saint Ciarán of Saigir (died c.
-AD 530).
+The site at Errill dates back to the early Christian period, when a monastery was founded by Saint Ciarán of Saigir (died ca. AD 530).
 A holy tree and holy well associated with Kieran stand nearby.
 Only grass-covered wall footing remains of the monastery.
 The church was built later, in the medieval period.
 A wayside cross was constructed in the 17th century.

 The building

-Ruins consist of upstanding walls, measuring 16.9 m x 8.8 m.
+The ruins consist of upstanding walls, measuring 16.9 m x 8.8 m.
 A doorway and rounded window remains in the south wall.
 Another window survives also.
 Masonry has been reused as gravemarkers in the graveyard.